ahmadauf98/just-whatsapp/README.md

 # **Just Whatsapp**
 > Fast, quick approach to send text messages to Whatsapp directly at a contact number without saving the phone number.
-It support Progressive Web Application (PWA).
-It can be saved to home screen using chrome browser and safari browser.
+It support Progressive Web Application (PWA).So, it can be saved to home screen using chrome browser and safari browser.
-> Still in development

 ## Live Progressive Web Application (PWA)
 To see live demo, [Click Here](https://just-whatsapp.web.app)

 ## Technical Setup Using NPM
 ```bash
 # install dependencies
 $ npm install